jonlanglet/DTA/README.md

 **The guides in this repository are in an early stage.**

-See the sub-folders for details about setting up the various components.

 ## Overview of Components
 DTA is a system consisting of several components, each in their own directories.